Here's my story.

-Writing has taken me on a wild ride over the past decade.
+Writing has taken me on a wild ride over the past decade and a half.

 Before freelancing, I was a political reporter.